robinandeer/MIP_api/docs/MIP_overview.rst

 **Output**

-Analyses done per individual is found under respective sampleID and analyses done including all samples can be found under the family directory
+Analyses done per individual is found under respective sampleID subdirectory and analyses done including all samples can be found under the family directory.

 **Sbatch Scripts**